Václav Zenger: Life

 From 1892 to 1896 he was the first president of the Czech Aeronautical Society.
 In 1898 he was appointed Hofrat and in 1907 received an honorary doctorate from the Technical University.

 During his time at the Technical College, Zenger became convinced that electrical engineering would have a great influence on the development of industry in the future, and therefore advocated that its teaching should not only be a part of the physics education of mechanical engineers, but should become a subject in its own right.
 This was implemented from the school year 1883/84.
 His efforts in this direction continued and he succeeded in obtaining permission from the Viennese Ministry of Education to establish a separate chair of electrical engineering at the Czech Technical University from the school year 1891/92, which was headed by Karel Domalíp (1846–1909).

 Zenger was a member of various scientific Czech and foreign institutions, including.
 Member of the Society of Czech Engineers, corresponding member of the Imperial and Royal Geological Survey in Vienna, member of the Royal Bohemian Society of Sciences, the Czech Academy of Sciences and Arts, the Association for the Promotion of Industry in Bohemia, honorary member of the Sociedad Científica Antonio Alzate in Mexico, the Società Astronomica Italiana in Rome, the Société nationale des Architectes de France in Paris, and honorary member of the International Solar Observatory of the Republic of Paraguay in Montevideo.

 His students included, for example, František Křižík and Milan Rastislav Štefánik, who, on Zenger's advice, transferred from his studies in civil engineering to the Faculty of Philosophy.

 Before his death, Zenger bequeathed his library, his astronomical instruments and his entire fortune to the university for the benefit of a student foundation.
-He died in January 1908 and was buried in the Olšany cemetery.
+He died in January 1908 and was buried at the Olšany Cemetery.